hashicorp/field-workshops-consul/instructor-guides/CONSUL_OSS_INSTRUCTOR_GUIDE.md

 dig -p8600 +short mysql.service.consul
 ```

 > If you have multiple instances of a thing, Consul will automatically rotate between them.
-It's like having a free load balancer with built in health checks:
+It's like having a free load balancer with built-in health checks:

 ```
 dig -p8600 +short consul.service.consul